mmomtchev/magickwand.js/README.md

 * The debug build on Windows requires manually setting `winbuildtype` and `winbuildid` due to restrictions in `gyp`
 * The module supports `worker_threads` but it cannot be unloaded cleanly and it should be loaded in the main thread, before using it in worker threads, to prevent Node.js from unloading it
 * Building on Windows without HDRI enabled or with a different quantum size than 16 bits is not supported
-* If rebuilding when installing from `npm` fails on Windows with the error: `npm ERR! fatal: not a git repository (or any of the parent directories): .git`, see [#21](https://github.com/mmomtchev/node-magickwand/issues/21)
+* If rebuilding when installing from `npm` fails on Windows with the error: `npm ERR! fatal: not a git repository (or any of the parent directories): .git`, see [#21](https://github.com/mmomtchev/magickwand.js/issues/21)
 * Fonts do not work in the WASM version and are unlikely to be implemented in the near future as this will require a complex interface with the browser font engine
 * Using the PNG encoder for large images in the WASM version leads to stack overflows, the native version encoder and the WASM decoder work fine
 * Generally, if you get strange exceptions in the WASM code, the most probable reason is a stack overflow - currently, emscripten cannot grow the stack which is limited to 2MB

 # Future plans

-This project serves as showcase and testing grounds for SWIG/Node-API.
+This project serves as showcase and testing grounds for SWIG Node-API.

 # Security